Cannabis and your health

 • Make it harder to pay attention, learn and remember things

-• Affect your mood and mental health (e.g., cause panic, anxiety or trigger psychosis)
+• Affect your mood and mental health (e.g., cause panic, anxiety or trigger symptoms of psychosis)

 Long-term effects